nanobox-io/nanobox-guides/articles/php/laravel/getting-started/from-scratch.md

 ```

 ### Add a boxfile.yml
-In your new directory, create a file named [`boxfile.yml`](https://docs.nanobox.io/boxfile) that contains the following:
+The [boxfile.yml](https://docs.nanobox.io/boxfile/) tells Nanobox how to build and configure your environment.
+Create a `boxfile.yml` at the root of your project that contains the following:

 ```yaml
 code.build: